usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 disruptions caused by maintenance and repair that affect accessibility.
-Isolated or temporary noncompliance due to maintenance or repairs of features that provide physical access would be necessary regardless of what practices public entities put in place, 238 and the repairs and maintenance to those features often cannot be done without interrupting access specifically for individuals with disabilities.
+Isolated or temporary noncompliance due to maintenance or repairs of features that provide physical access would be necessary regardless of what practices public entities put in place, {% fn 238 %} and the repairs and maintenance to those features often cannot be done without interrupting access specifically for individuals with disabilities.
 For example, curb ramps will need to be repaved and elevators will need to be repaired because physical materials break down.
 In contrast, the Department believes that, despite the